Information for new and returning postgraduate students

 STEP 1: Settle first fee payment / Confirm your bursary or scholarship

-- All self-funded students are required to make a first payment towards fees BEFORE you can register.
-This is a standard amount of R9340.
-Should you not make payment or apply for a deferment you will not be able to register if this amount is not paid.
+- All self-funded students are required to make a first fee payment towards fees BEFORE registration.
+This is a standard amount of R9340 that is applicable to all South African Citizen students.
+Students will not be able to register if this amount is not paid.
 Payments via EFT should be made 4 days in advance to clear before registration.

 - The first fee payment is not applicable if you:

 - have been made a provisional offer for NSFAS funding for 2023;

 - have been given a full Wits University Scholarship